HomeNavigating DenmarkSocietyÅbent Landbrug (Open Farm Day)

 -

-If you’re reading this email on Sunday, September 15, and you still have no plans for today, we might have the solution for you.
-Today is Åbent Landbrug, the annual Open Farm Day, where farmers essentially invite everyone in the country to visit their farm.
+Åbent Landbrug, the annual Open Farm Day, takes place every year in September — and is where farmers essentially invite everyone in the country to visit their farm.
 More than 80 participate all around Denmark.
 This event has taken place since the end of the ‘80s, with thousands of people going into the countryside to understand where the national produce comes from.

 As we all very well know, finding a farm is not hard business in this country.
 If you take any train in almost any random direction pointing opposite the city centers, you will end up in a farm.
 In fact, 61% of Denmark’s total area is cultivated – and then there’s some generous extra land that is just nature.
 In Denmark, countryside is king.